TK0o/FYS3150/Project_4/README.md

-/src consist of speed_test_v2.cpp mainly used to compare methods and time differences, the second is ising_v2.cpp, which is the main code. both look fairly similar, but with a few differences. make_plots.py have all the function calls at the bottom.
+/src consist of speed_test_v2.cpp mainly used to compare methods and time differences, the second is ising_v2.cpp, which is the main code. both look fairly similar, but with a few differences. make_plots.py have all the function calls at the bottom of the file.

 and executed by ../exe/filename.exe